kaisenlinux/manpages-dev/category/Mount/mount.md

    Mount options for iso9660
        ISO 9660 is a standard describing a filesystem structure to be used on CD-ROMs.
 (This filesystem type is also seen on some DVDs.
 See also the udf filesystem.)

        Normal iso9660 filenames appear in an 8.3 format (i.e., DOS-like restrictions on filename length), and in addition all characters are in upper case.
 Also there is  no  field  for file ownership, protection, number of links, provision for block/character devices, etc.

        Rock Ridge is an extension to iso9660 that provides all of these UNIX-like features.
-Basically there are extensions to each directory record that supply all of the additional informa‐ tion, and when Rock Ridge is in use, the filesystem is indistinguishable from a normal UNIX filesystem (except that it is read-only, of course).
+Basically there are extensions to each directory record that supply all of the additional in‐ formation, and when Rock Ridge is in use, the filesystem is indistinguishable from a normal UNIX filesystem (except that it is read-only, of course).

        norock Disable the use of Rock Ridge extensions, even if available.
 Cf. map.